Llullaillaco: Children of Llullaillaco

 In March 1999, excavations of the platform by a team of archaeologists led by Johan Reinhard, found three mummies of children buried at 1.7 m depth in partially natural, partially excavated pits.
 They were a 7-year-old boy, a 6-year-old girl and a 15-year-old girl (later research has suggested lower ages for all three), which are known as "El Niño", "La Niña del Rayo" and "La Doncella", respectively.
 They were found clothed and in a seated position and were ostensibly human sacrifices offered to the gods of the Incan pantheon on mountaintops.
 It is not clear how they were killed; most likely, they were suffocated or buried alive but unconscious, and the boy may have been dead before reaching the summit.
 The younger children bore traces of cranial deformation.
 The Llullaillaco bodies are among the best preserved known pre-Columbian mummies owing to the cold, dry and oxygen-poor conditions of the summit which prevent microbial decay of the bodies—except for the youngest mummy, which had been damaged by lightning.

 Inca human sacrifices were initiated for various reasons, either to mark particular events such as the death of an Inca Emperor, to appease nature during natural disasters or to secure resources from the mountain gods.
 The chosen sacrifices were children, as the gods were thought to prefer pure offerings, preferably children with unblemished bodies and virgin girls.
 According to historical sources and analyses of the mummies, the children came from families with high social standing and were well nourished.
 They were brought to mountains thousands of kilometres away and killed at the top.

 Other archaeological objects found along with the mummies included: bags made out of leather, headdresses with feathers, pottery (cooking instruments like jars, plates, pots and vases), statues representing both people (male and female) and animals made out of gold, silver or Spondylus (oyster) shells, shoes and textiles, wooden and woollen vessels.
 The vessels and bags contained coca leaves, hairs and human nails.
 A total of 145 objects were found together with the mummies.
 Radiocarbon dating has yielded a date of death of 1430–1520 AD for one of the mummies.

 Their discovery drew interest among specialists and the public, and has been cited as a cause for increased tourism to the mountain and increased attention dedicated to native people issues in the region.
 In 2003 the mummies were at the Catholic University of Salta, before being transferred to the Museum of High Altitude Archaeology of Argentina in 2007, which had been built to host these mummies.
+(Note: Other archaeological objects found at Llullaillaco are in the archaeological museum of San Pedro de Atacama in Chile.)
 They are kept under special storage conditions to prevent damage.
 The bodies found at Llullaillaco—both the mummies on the summit and these in the cemetery—have been subject to various scientific analyses.
 The placement of the mummies in museums led to lengthy disputes with organizations advocating the rights of indigenous people.